-To the traveller approaching it after having been for weeks accustomed to nothing better than a wigwam, the fort presented a very imposing appearance.
-First of all, there was a palisade of huge pickets, with sharpened points, whose twenty feet of height made it impossible to scale them without ladders.
+To the traveler approaching it, after having been for weeks accustomed to nothing bigger than a wigwam, the fort presented a very imposing appearance.
+First of all, there was a palisade of huge pickets with sharpened points whose twenty feet of height made it impossible to scale without ladders.
 This stood in the form of a square, the sides of which were not less than one hundred yards in length.
-At each corner frowned a bastion marked with loopholes for muskets, while above the gates, of which there were two, one facing the lake and the other the land, rose lofty lookout towers, that enabled the sentinel upon them to see anything within the radius of many miles.
+At each corner frowned a bastion marked with loop-holes for muskets, while above the gates, of which there were two, one facing the lake, and the other the land, rose lofty lookout towers that enabled the sentinels upon them to see everything within the radius of many miles.

-Inside the square, and arranged so as to make the best of the space at hand, were the buildings which housed the factor and his family, the clerks who assisted him, the postmaster, interpreter, voyageurs, and other employees, and finally the store and warehouses, all built in the strongest manner of logs, and looking very rough, but very solid.
-In front of the factor's house stood a flagpole, from which, on special occasions, the flag of Old England would flaunt upon the breeze.
+Inside the square, and arranged so as to make the best of the space at hand, were ranged the buildings which housed the factor and his family, the two clerks who assisted him, the postmaster, interpreters and voyageurs and other employés, and finally the store and warehouses, all built in the strongest manner of logs, and looking very rough, but very solid.
+In front of the factor's house stood a flag-pole from which, on especial occasions, the flag of old England would flaunt upon the breeze.

-In mid-winter, when all hands were at home, the garrison of the fort comprised some fifty men, Scotch, French, and half-breed, many of them with families; and to keep all these in good behaviour, seeing how apt they were to proceed from argument to blows, when they had nothing else to do, required no small address and determination on the part of the factor.
-But so firm and just a hand did he keep over them, that there was not a better ordered post in the country than Chipewyan, nor one whose chief was in better favour.
+In mid winter, when all hands were at home, the garrison of the fort comprised some fifty men; Scotch, French and half-breeds-many of them with families; and to keep all these in good behavior, seeing how apt they were to proceed from argument to blows, when they had nothing else to do, required no small address and determination on the part of the factor.
+But so firm and just a hand did he keep over them, that there was not a better ordered post in the country than Chipewyan, nor one whose chief was in better favor.

-Not only because he was the factor's son, and it was therefore good policy, but because they all liked him for himself, the men made very much of Archie, and did their best to spoil him.
-He was always eager to be in their company, and his father, intending as he did that he should follow in his footsteps, put no restraint upon him, for the earlier he began to learn the life of a fur-trader, the more thoroughly would he master it.
+Not only because he was the factor's son, and it was, therefore, good policy, but because they all liked him for himself, the men made very much of Archie, and did their best to spoil him.
+He was always eager to be in their company, and his father, intending as he did that he should follow in his footsteps, put no restraint upon him, for the earlier he began to learn the life of a fur trader, the more thoroughly would he master it.

-The consequence was, that at an age when the ordinary city boy would be thought a wonder if he could catch a ball fairly well, or ride a pony without falling off, this child of the wilderness could swim like a duck, ride like an Indian, hit a squirrel with an arrow at thirty yards, and paddle a canoe like a voyageur.
+The consequence was that at an age when the ordinary city boy would be thought a wonder if he could catch a ball fairly well, or ride a pony without falling off, this child of the wilderness could swim like a duck, ride like an Indian, hit a squirrel with an arrow at thirty yards, and paddle a canoe like a voyageur.

 Nor had his education in other ways been neglected.
-His father had been a fairly good scholar in his young days, and among the treasures he had gathered about him since coming into the North-West were a number of volumes of fiction, poetry, history, science, and theology, which were a source of neverfailing pleasure to him, and the contents of which he took delight in imparting to Archie, who proved an apt pupil, being able to read well when but eight years old, and enjoying very much his father's enthusiastic teaching.
+His father had been a good scholar in his young days, and among the treasures he had gathered about him since coming into the Northwest were a number of volumes of fiction, poetry, history, science and theology, which were a source of neverfailing pleasure to him, and the contents of which he took delight in imparting to Archie, who proved an apt scholar, being able to read well when but eight years old, and enjoying very much his father's enthusiastic teaching.